sofwerx/swx-devops/local/swx-supermicro2/README.md

 This is the dual-12core hyperthreaded 32G supermicro chassis with 4 internal 1.86G drives hardware RAID10 running Ubuntu 18.04

-This is attached to our JBOD array.
+This is wired to a SAS 45 drive JBOD array, with 12 of those drives as a ZFS pool.

 ## Notes on how this host was added to swx-devops